siddharthkp/react-docgen-external-proptypes-handler/README.md

 #### credit

-All credit goes to [Chandrasekhar Pasupuleti](https://github.com/pasupuletics) for sharing this
+All credit goes to [Chandrasekhar Pasupuleti](https://github.com/pasupuletics) for sharing the implementation and [Daniel Tschinder](https://github.com/danez) for maintaining it.

 #### problem